dcharb78/UFRFv2/ufrf-validation-package-index.md

 13. **UFRF Quick Start Guide** - 5-minute validation process
 14. **Projection Repro** - See `UFRF_Projection_Paper_Draft_v2/Repro_Instructions.md` for data and figure reproduction notes
 15. **Navier–Stokes Testbed** - See `UFRF_Navier_Stokes/README.md` for 2D/3D runs, boundary tests, and UFRF wedge filtering comparisons
+16. **Knots Subadditivity** - See `UFRF_Knots/README.md` for phase‑projection pipeline and optional SnapPy verification

 ## How to Use This Package